-Community Health/Service Learning Requirements
+Community Health/Service-Learning Requirements

 - Community Service time will be completed while learning about the chosen agency, students will present their chosen agency to the class in a formal presentation.
 Ten hours of community service are due at the time of the presentation.
 A penalty of hours due will be assigned if a student fails to complete these ten hours.
-The penalty will increase monthly until hours completed.
-This is a graduation requirement - The student will maintain a record of hours using the community service log form.
+Failure to complete the hours before the end of Term 1 will result in a zero as the Community health (exam) grade - The student will maintain a record of hours using the community service log form.
 The form must be submitted to instructor prior the Community Health Project Presentation. - The community service log must be signed by a supervising member of the agency for the hours to be valid.
 If the form is not signed, the hours will not be counted. - The Community Health Grade is counted as a final exam grade.
 If all members of the presentation group are not able to submit their Community Service log, the presentation may go on, and will be scored.
 The student not submitting their Community Service Log on the day of their presentation will earn a maximum exam grade for the assignment of a 76% and must still complete the community service hours. - Students are not allowed to present agencies that they have a personal affiliation with.